-Unlike years gone by, modern day seniors can expect to have all their teeth intact.
+Unlike previous years, modern day seniors can expect to have all their teeth intact because of modern preventative dentistry.
 For this reason, it is equally important for them to observe good oral hygiene practices as well as make regular visits to the dentist’s.
 The older you grow, you should realize that there are some alterations that you need to make in the way that you clean your mouth and teeth.

 When you find that holding a toothbrush of flossing your teeth is becoming harder and harder, ask your dentist to give you alternatives on how you can do this.
+Another tribute to senior health is how you are brushing your teeth.
 There are some modifications to your brush that can be done in order to make brushing your teeth easier.

 Caring for Dentures (or false teeth)